>>> def simple_coroutine(): # (1)

 This call makes the

-; now the coroutine resumes and runs until the nextyield
+yieldin the coroutine body evaluate to42; now the coroutine resumes and runs until the nextyieldor termination. -

 In this case, control flows off the end of the coroutine body, which prompts the generator machinery to raise